Formal Mentoring Program

 What Happens Next?

-We plan to admit 10 mentors and 10 mentees (20 participants total).
-Participants will be selected based on the quality and completeness of the application, with preference given to members who are and/or have been active with WTS-Boston.
+Participants will be selected based on the quality and completeness of their application.
+For mentees, preference will be given to members who are and/or have been active with WTS-Boston.

-Accepted participants will be notified in February 2021 and guidance materials will be sent out in advance of the kickoff event in March 2021.
-Guidance material will include brief bios of participants, a schedule of events (including dates, times, and topics of events), and expectations.
-At the kickoff event, mentors and mentees will meet and talk with each other about meeting preferences.
+Accepted participants will be notified in late December and guidance materials will be sent out in advance of the kickoff event in January.
+Guidance material will include brief bios of participants, a schedule of events (including dates, times, topics, and speakers), and expectations.
+At the kickoff event in January, mentors and mentees will meet and talk with each other about meeting preferences.
 We will ask participants to set their own realistic schedule.
 Participants will determine: